Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Power_Cycle_and_Rebuild_Nodes.md

 1. After a bit, the node should begin to boot.
 This can be viewed from the ConMan console window.
 Eventually, there will be a `NBP file...` message in the console output which indicates that the PXE boot has begun the TFTP download of the ipxe program.
 Later messages will appear as the Linux kernel loads and then the scripts in the initrd begin to run, including `cloud-init`.

-1. Wait until `cloud-init` displays messages similar to these on the console to indicate that cloud-init has finished with the module called `modules:final`.
+1. Wait until `cloud-init` displays messages similar to these on the console, indicating that `cloud-init` has finished with the module called `modules:final`.

     ```screen
     [  295.466827] cloud-init[9333]: Cloud-init v.
 20.2-8.45.1 running 'modules:final' at Thu, 26 Aug2021  15:23:20 +0000.
 Up 125.72 seconds.